amirulmenjeni/dmine/README.md

         Default value : None
         Info          : The limit on how many posts will be scanned.

 Spider input syntax is a bit similar to scrap filter syntax.
-Use the example above. suppose we want to only scan posts from r/gaming and r/mmorpg, and we want to limit the number of posts scanned to 100 only.We could run the `reddit` command like so:
+Using the example above, suppose we want to only scan posts from r/gaming and r/mmorpg, and we want to limit the number of posts scanned to 100 only.
+We could run the `reddit` command like so:

     $ dmine -s reddit -I "/scan-subreddit: gaming,mmorpg /limit: 100"